 - Most lenders will cap the debt to income ratio at 45% to 50% DTI.

-- The Gustan Cho Team specializes in no lender overlays on government and Conventional Loans.
+- Gustan Cho Associates Mortgage Group specializes in no lender overlays on government and Conventional Loans

-- We specialize in helping borrowers with prior credit problems such as bankruptcies, foreclosure, collections, judgments, tax liens, late payments, late payments after bankruptcy and foreclosure, and other credit problems.
+We specialize in helping borrowers with prior credit problems such as the following:

-Home buyers who have high debt to income ratio and have been denied for a mortgage by banks or another mortgage companies, please contact me The Gustan Cho Team at 800-900-8569 or text Gustan on his cell at 262-716-8151 or email us at email@example.com.
+Homebuyers who have high debt to income ratio and have been denied for a mortgage by banks or other mortgage companies, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.
 We are available 7 days a week, evenings, weekends, and holidays.